 If you have 20 years left to live and only require $60,000 a year, having $1,200,000 can also be considered enough even if you make zero return.
 The only problem is that your purchasing power will decline by ~2% a year due to inflation.
 The other problem is that you don't know exactly how many years you have left to live.
 Therefore, it's always better to have more rather than less.

-Baseline FI Example
+Baseline Financial Independence Example

-3) Blockbuster Financial Independence
+3) Blockbuster Financial Independence (Fat FIRE)

 This is a level of FI that I've been trying to achieve since I was 30 years old.
 I decided back then that an individual income of ~$200,000 – $250,000 and a household income of ~$300,000 was the ideal income for maximum happiness.

 With such income, you can live a comfortable life raising a family of up to four anywhere in the world.
 Given I've spent my post college life living in Manhattan and San Francisco, it was only natural to arrive at much higher income levels than the US household median.
 Remember, half the country live in more expensive coastal cities.

 I carefully observed my happiness level from making much less to making much more.
 Any dollar earned above $250,000 – $300,000 didn't make a lick of difference.
 In fact, I often noticed a decline in happiness due to the increased stress from work.

 Using the same 2.5% – 5% return figures, one would therefore need $5,000,000 – $10,000,000 per individual and $6,000,000 – $12,000,000 per couple in investable assets to reach Blockbuster Financial Independence.
 In addition, it is preferable if your home is also paid off.